MoinJulian/MoinJulian/README.md

 ### My favourite Project

-My favorite project is my **Golf Games** SvelteKit applications.
+My favorite project is my **Real Golf** SvelteKit applications.
 A website with three different golf games and a user authentication with SvelteKit and MongoDB.
-The user cansave the games in the database and copy the data from the games tab and paste it onthe right game, also the games are always saved in the local storage, so the user cancontinue playing from their old save game no matter if he has reloaded the site or accidentally closed it, to start a new game the user has to click on the Restart Gamebutton or a team must have won, only then the data will be deleted from localStorage.
+The user can save the games in the database and copy the data from the games tab and paste it into the right game, also the games are always saved in the local storage, so the user can continue playing from their old saved game no matter if he has reloaded the site or accidentally closed it, to start a new game the user has to click on the Restart Game button or a team must have won, only then the data will be deleted from localStorage.

-Here you can play the games: [Golf Games](https://realgolf.games)
+Here you can play the games: [Real Golf](https://realgolf.games)

 My finished projects can be found on my [website](https://moinjulian.com).